amminer/ansifier/README.md

 be at the terminal emulator layer.
 I'm always exploring options to improve performance, but it's possible that there's a fundamental limitation here depending on your environment.

 ## 👥 Authors  <a name = "authors"></a>

 So far I ([@amminer](https://github.com/amminer)) am the only contributor.
+I would love for others to take an interest in this project, but do keep in mind that it's my baby - I've learned a lot while working on it, and that's about all I can hope for with any project, so in that way it's been very good to me.

 ## ⚙ Built Using <a name = "built_using"></a>